explorer436/programming-playground/JavaPlayground/src/datastructures/linkedlist/LinkedList.md

 we consider code to accomplish these tasks.

 #### Insert at the beginning

+In Linked lists, new Nodes are inserted at the beginning of the linked lists.
+This is done in constant time since there is no overhead of reshuffling any other nodes.
+If we want to insert nodes at some position that is not the beginning of the linked list, the time it takes is not linear.
+Instead, it will get linear depending upon the position at which the node is to be inserted/removed/updated.

 First, suppose that you want to insert a new node into a linked list.
 The easiest place to do so is at the beginning of the list.
 For example, to insert the string "not" at the beginning of a given linked list whose first node is "first" , we save